 The FSP CMT260’s front panel is plastic, with no I/O panel attachments, thus making removal simple by pulling at the bottom of the panel.
 It is vented on the side edge and on the front face to allow airflow from the front of the unit.
 The vents run from top to bottom.
 Behind this panel, there is a magnetic dust filter covering the three 120 mm fan slots.

 On one side is your standard plain black panel which hides the cables, PSU, and drive bay.
 The other side is a tempered glass panel engineered to slide open, rather than directly outward.
 This is similar to the CMT340 case I reviewed back in February.
 It’s a nice change, compared to the tempered glass you just put in place with four screws.

 Top and Back

 FSP designed the CMT260 with a smaller chassis, which helps if you’re limited with space, but this also had me reconsider positioning components when installing them.
 The FSP CMT260 supports ATX, Micro ATX, and ITX boards, although it’s just at a bit snug for the ATX boards.
-There are two SSD mounting areas to the right of the motherboard.
+Not only that, there are two SSD mounting areas to the right of the motherboard.

 On the opposite side are the drive bay and PSU area.
 The drive bay allows 2.5 and 3.5-inch drives, but it can be easily removed by unscrewing it from the bottom of the case.
 This helps for those who may not have a modular PSU, for instance.
 Or for those who just want a bit more space for cable management.